-- Intent to Graduate has been submitted - 100+ hours earned by end of preceding fall semester - 24+ Montreat hours earned by end of preceding fall semester
+- Graduation Application has been submitted by deadline date - 100+ hours earned by end of preceding fall semester - 24+ Montreat hours earned by end of preceding fall semester

 Commencement Invitation and RSVP

 Eligible degree candidates will receive an invitation to the ceremony in late January.
 The College requires an RSVP from attending students by March 1.
 Failure to RSVP by the deadline will indicate the student is not attending and the invitation will be withdrawn.